 All pre-service teachers should aim to achieve an Emerging grade (Year 3 and 1st Year Mteach) or Graduate grade (final year) in each of the APST areas.
 However, If a pre-service teacher is assessed as not meeting the required grade in two or more APST standards during the interim review, s/he should be informed that s/he is consider to be 'at risk2' of failing the professional experience block.
-A preservice teacher can also be identified as 'at risk' prior to or after the interim review.
+A pre-service teacher can also be identified as 'at risk' prior to or after the interim review.
 In these instances, the processes shown in the Flow Chart on p.
-13 should be implemented and the Professional Experience Coordinator must be contacted by the University Liaison or Mentor teacher as soon as possible.
+13 should be implemented and the Placement Topic Coordinator must be contacted by the University Liaison or Mentor teacher as soon as possible.

-For pre-service teachers, a notification of 'At Risk' is a serious indication that a significant amount of work may be required in order to achieve a satisfactory grade for the professional experience placement.
-However, it should not be assumed that pre-service teachers cannot overcome the difficulties that have culminated in an 'At Risk' assessment.
+For pre-service teachers, a notification of 'At Risk' is a serious indication that a significant amount of work may be required to achieve a satisfactory grade for the professional experience placement.
+This will be continuously reviewed, and the placement site may make the decision to withdraw the placement at any time.
+The pre-service teacher must be demonstrating sufficient progress to continue with the placement.
+However, it should not be assumed that pre-service teachers cannot overcome the 'At Risk' assessment.
 Rather, the assumption is that if pre-service teachers are given specific feedback about those aspects of their work that is unsatisfactory, they will be well positioned to make the necessary changes and to complete their professional experience successfully.

 1 A copy of the interim review can be found at the end of this section of the handbook.
 Pre-service teachers can download an electronic copy of the framework from the Professional Experience website.
 But should complete the final report in InPlace.

-2A copy of the At Risk form can be found in the appendix and on the Professional Experience website.
+2 A copy of the At Risk form can be found in the appendix and on the Professional Experience website.